V Encuentro: Resources for Forming Missionary Disciples

 CRS Helping Hands allows parishes to show Christ’s love to others by packaging meals for hungry people in Burkina Faso.
 The national Encuentro is holding a Helping Hands event.
 Hosting this as service opportunity at your parish can be a way of connecting to this broader effort.
 En Español

 ACOMPAÑAR.
 We walk with people in their suffering.

-Catholics Confront Global Poverty provides a concrete way we can support people who suffer.
+CRS' campaigns on global issues provide a concrete way we can support people who suffer.
 We can send emails to our lawmakers to urge them to enact policies that take into consideration the needs of those in the peripheries whom are not heard.
 En Español

 FRUCTIFICAR.
 Our work bears fruit.

 Global Fellows are priests and deacons in good standing who have seen the fruit of the work of CRS, and can share stories of this with your parish, either at Mass or as a separate talk.
 Submit a request (in English or Spanish) for a bilingual speaker to visit your parish.

 FESTEJAR.
 We are a community filled with joy, that rejoices and shares the good news.

 Follow “CRS Español” on Facebook to learn about the powerful work CRS does in the name of Catholics in the United States, and celebrate this work by sharing it with others!